 Step 1.
 Is Your Project Considered Research?

-This is the first of five steps in determining whether your planned activity requires IRB review and, if yes, by which IRB.
+This is the first of four steps in determining whether your planned activity requires IRB review.

 Why this matters